nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Parameter Details**:
 - `DESCRIPTION`: A brief label describing the transaction (e.g., "Lunch" or "Freelance Work").
 - `AMOUNT`: The transaction amount.
 This should be a positive value.
+  - Note: The app does not allow transactions to have an amount greater than $9999999.00.
 - `DATE` (optional): Date of the transaction in `dd/MM/yy` format.
 If omitted, today’s date is used.
+  - Note: The app does not allow transactions to be entered with a date later than the system date.
 - `CATEGORY` (optional): Specifies a category for the transaction, aiding in detailed financial tracking.
 If omitted, it defaults to `UNCATEGORIZED`.

 **Category Options**: